TheMcSebi/hanmatek-cmd/README.md

 # Hanmatek-Cmd
-Python implementation for to interactiv control of a Hanmatek bench power supply The minimalmodbus library is used to read and write data over the power supplies USB interface.
+Python tool to interactively control a Hanmatek bench power supply based on the minimalmodbus Python library.

 For a [library version](#lib_ver_), see below.

-## Installation
+## Setup
 Install the minimalmodbus library by running `pip -r requirements.txt`.
-On Linux you may also need to grant permission to your user to use the serial interface (/dev/ttyUSB0 in my case).
+On Linux you may also need to grant user permission to the serial interface.
 To do this, add the group "dailup" to your linux user account and restart your shell.

 ## Usage